33 Interesting Facts About Yemen

 6. In 1918, the Ottoman Empire dissolved and North Yemen gained independence.

-7. In 1967, Britain withdrew from South Yemen it becomes the People’s Republic of Yemen.
+7. In 1967, Britain withdrew from South Yemen and became the People’s Republic of Yemen.
 In 1969, a communist coup renamed the south the People’s Democratic Republic of Yemen.

 8. The People’s Republic of South Yemen was the Arab world’s first and only Marxist state.